AlexisLeite/tic-tac-toe/documentation/modal.md

 - **id** set the modal id
 - **className** sets an aditional class name to the modal
 - **textAlign** set the text alignment
+- **centeredFlex** the body of the modal will be a flex and the items will be centered